 If you were struck by a motor vehicle while walking, running, or jogging, you might be worried about your rights.
-The Florida Pedestrian Accident Guide was created by Perenich The Law Firm to help residents obtain full compensation for their injuries.
+The Florida Pedestrian Accident Guide was created by Perenich Law Injury Attorneys to help residents obtain full compensation for their injuries.

 Pedestrian accidents can cause an unthinkable amount of damage to the victims and if you have been involved in one of these horrible incidents, we want to say how sorry we are.
 You are probably in a world of pain and might be struggling with medical bills.
 This becomes even worse if you are laid up and can’t return to work because of your injuries, making it even more difficult to pay your bills and provide for yourself or your family.
 Because of this, we want to extend our services to you to help you get the compensation you deserve.
 We will fight to get you the best result possible for your case.